pmall/risk-ratio/README.md

 ## 🎯 Core Concept

-Traditional options risk analysis often relies on simplified models.
 This tool leverages the collective wisdom embedded in implied volatility to provide more accurate, probabilistic assessments of price movements and position risks.

-### The Algorithm Flow

-1.  **Data Acquisition**: Fetches complete options chain for a given expiration date from Deribit (SOL/USDC).
-2.  **Option Filtering**: Keeps only relevant options based on quality metrics (volume, bid-ask spread, IV sanity checks).
-3.  **IV Mapping**: Assigns implied volatility to discrete price points using actual market data.
-4.  **Probability Computation**: Converts IV to probability distributions using log-normal assumptions.
-5.  **Output Generation**: Produces a discrete probability distribution for all possible prices.

-### Key Principle: No IV Interpolation

-This project strictly avoids interpolating implied volatility between strikes.
-Instead, it uses the actual market-derived IV from the closest available option:

-*   **For calls**: Uses the IV from the closest strike *below* the target price.
-*   **For puts**: Uses the IV from the closest strike *above* the target price.

-This conservative approach ensures that the probabilities reflect real market data, not artificial smoothing.

 ## ✨ Features